MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 ## Guidance when using Configuration Manager for updates

+> [!IMPORTANT]
+> Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

 If you use Configuration Manager and the Software Update management workflow to update installations of Microsoft 365 Apps, we recommend that you create a separate collection for your Windows 7 devices.
 Then, use a query rule to add members to the collection.

 On the second Tuesday of each month, a new update package for Version 2002 that is only for devices running Windows 7 will be made available in the Microsoft Update Catalog.
 There will be an update package for each architecture (x86 or x64).
-That update package can be used with whichever update channel of Microsoft 365 Apps you have deployed.
+That update package can be used with whichever update channel of Microsoft 365 Apps you've deployed.
 There won't be separate update packages of Version 2002 for each update channel.
 For example, the same update package can be used to update a Current Channel or a Semi-Annual Enterprise Channel installation of Microsoft 365 Apps on devices running Windows 7.

 In the Office 365 Updates node, you'll see entries like the following, where ##### will be replaced by the most current build number: